16 Nov “We All Have a Chance to Listen”: A Chat with Evelyn Glennie

 And you talked about letting the person you were talking with—and being with—guide the direction that you went.
 Can you give me some examples of how that played out?

-So, with all of those things, you have to wait, you know, you have to be patient and observe what that might mean.
-And I remember just sort of from that, taking the mallet—and I had a big sort of woolly mallet—and I can’t remember if I began just to literally tap the drum very softly with that mallet, but she took the mallet, and she started stroking the mallet.
-As though she was stroking someone’s hair or stroking a pet or something, you know.
+So, with all of those things, you have to wait, you have to be patient and observe what that might mean.
+And I remember just sort of from that, taking the mallet—and I had a big woolly mallet—and I can’t remember if I began just to literally tap the drum very softly with that mallet, but she took the mallet, and she started stroking the mallet.
+As though she was stroking someone’s hair or stroking a pet or something.
 And so suddenly this, then, became the focus, so the drum took a side seat in a way.

 And when we left the room, she still had that mallet, and Michael was outside the room and he said, “Oh, we’ve got to get the mallet back to you.”